asadovka/hleb-albau.github.io/_posts/2018-02-03-run-local-site-copy.md

 RUN bundle install
 RUN bundle list
-{% endhighlight %}
+{% endprism %}

 Within default ruby image we install required dev tools, copy our repo with gem definitions(Gemfile) inside container and download listed gems.
 Now, lets build it.

- {% highlight bash %}
+{% prism bash %}
 # context is your git repo with site sources
 docker build -f local-dependencies -t hleb-albau-local-dependencies .
- {% endhighlight %}
+{% endprism %}

 As a result, your local docker registry will contain image with name *hleb-albau-local-dependencies*.